teresa-m/training-material/topics/digital-humanities/tutorials/introduction_to_dh/tutorial.md

 >
 {: .question}

-You can disable the window manager again by clicking on the item, then you will see your datasets again in your middle panel, once you click on its eye symbol.
+You can disable the window manager again by clicking on the item, then you will see your datasets again in your middle panel, once you click on its eye {% icon galaxy-eye %} symbol.

 The visualisation suggests that not only the text's metrics, which we checked with the line and character count, but also their messages differ.
 The cheap repository text addresses the reader with multiple mentions of "ye", you, which is rare in the second poem.
 In the universal poem, death is more central than yamba, which is the other way around in the cheap repository text.